-In your 30s you should consider Life Insurance, Income Protection Insurance, Recovery Insurance and Total Permanent Disability Insurance.
+In your 30s you should consider Life Insurance, Income Protection Insurance, Recovery (Trauma) Insurance and Total Permanent Disability Insurance.
 Within each of those insurances you should look at building in additional protection against Illness, Accident, Injury and Cancer.

 In your 40s you're probably still plugging away at your mortgage(s), getting to the more expensive end of your children’s education, climbing the earnings ladder and adjusting your lifestyle accordingly.

 At this stage it's important to protect everything you and your family have achieved, and the things you're still working towards.